Size-dependent commensurability and its possible role in determining the frictional behavior of adsorbed systems: Systems and methods

 \section{Systems and methods}

-At full monolayer (ML) coverage and temperature below 70 K, the xenon adatoms form a $\left( \sqrt{3} \times \sqrt{3} \right) R 30^{\circ}$ sublattice on the graphene layer\cite{pussi} (GL) (Fig.~\ref{xe_on_graphene}).
+At full monolayer (ML) coverage and temperature below 70 K, the xenon adatoms form a $\left( \sqrt{3} \times \sqrt{3} \right) R 30^{\circ}$ sublattice on the graphene layer~\cite{pussi} (GL) (left panel of Fig. Fig.~\ref{fig:xe}).
 The mismatch between the lattice parameters of an isolated Xe monolayer and the graphene $\left( \sqrt{3} \times \sqrt{3} \right) R 30^{\circ}$ sublattice is very small, equal to $-2.8$\%.
-The same adsorption configuration for xenon-on-gold (Xe/Au) (Fig.~\ref{xe_on_au}) is characterized by a much larger mismatch, of about $+13.9$\%.
+The same adsorption configuration for xenon-on-gold (Xe/Au) (right panel of Fig.~\ref{fig:xe}) is characterized by a much larger mismatch of about $+13.9$\%.

-We sample the potential energy surface (PES), which describes the interaction between the Xe adlayer and the substrate as a function of their relative position, by means of \emph{ab initio} calculations based on density functional theory (DFT).
-The results are used to optimize the parameters of the interaction potentials subsequently employed to drive molecular dynamic simulations of systems with large number of atoms.
+We sample the potential energy surface (PES), which describes the interaction between the Xe adlayer and the substrate as a function of their relative position, by means of \textit{ab initio} calculations based on density functional theory (DFT).
+The results are used to optimize the parameters of the interaction potentials subsequently employed in molecular dynamics simulation systems with a large number of atoms.

+We perform DFT calculations using the Quantum Espresso package~\cite{pw}, initially within the local density approximation (LDA) for the exchange correlation functional.
+Afterwards, to better describe the van der Waals (vdW) interactions, the numerical approach has been improved by using the rVV10 density functional~\cite{rvv10}. rVV10 denotes a more efficient version of the original VV10 scheme~\cite{Vydrov} and is based on a nonlocal correlation functional which provides an accurate description of van der Waals effects. rVV10 is expected to perform better than, for instance, PBE-D~\cite{grimme} which is instead a scheme where the semilocal PBE functional is modified by simply adding an empirical potential.
+This is particularly true for metal and semimetal systems, such as the substrates considered in our study, where the electronic charge density is relatively delocalized, so that empirical, atom-based vdW corrections turn out to be inadequate.

+The ionic species are described by pseudopotentials and the electronic wavefunctions are expanded in plane waves.
+For the Xe/GL (Xe/Au) system a kinetic energy cutoff of 30 Ry (25 Ry) is used to truncate the expansion on the basis of preliminary calculations optimizing the lattice parameter of graphene (Au).
+We use periodic supercells with $( \sqrt{3} \times \sqrt{3} )$ in-plane size and vertical edge $42$~\r{A} ($46$~\r{A}) long.
+The \textbf{k}-point sampling of the Brillouin zone is realized with a $8 \times 8 \times 1$ ($6 \times 6 \times 1$) Monkhorst-Pack grid.\cite{monkhorst}